mathurp/automation-restful-booker-platform/README.md

 2. create customer entry -- Implemented
 3. delete customer entry -- Implemented
 4. delete a customer entry -- Not Implemented
+5. For multiple entry or multiplerecord creation for hotelor customer we can use same test with multiplerecord i.e Example data
-5. field validation for hotel creation form -- Not Implemented
+6. field validation for hotel creation form -- Not Implemented
-6. field validation for customer form -- Not Implemented
+7. field validation for customer form -- Not Implemented
-7. search functionality -- Not Implemented
+8. search functionality -- Not Implemented

+# How to view execution report

+* Once execution is successful.
+Navigate to the root folder of the framework.
+* Navigate to /target/site/serenity/index.html
+* This reportcan be viewed in any browser.
+* This report can be integrated with any CI tool.